asenarana/Glitch/README.md

 - DeathScript

 ### NOTE
 This project was completed in a 10-week duration.
-Efficiency of the code was not a concern.
-Due to this, the code provided here can be made more efficient.
+Quality of the code was not a concern.
+Due to this, there are a lot of hardcoded stuff.
+The code provided here can be made more efficient.